Two ways to serve spinach and feta stuffed chicken breast!

 Instructions

 - Cut a pocket into each chicken breast.
-Season the chicken all around and inside the pocket with salt, pepper, a dusting of cumin, and oregano.
+Drizzle some olive oil and balsamic glaze over the chicken breast.
+Season the chicken all around and inside the pocket with salt, pepper, a dusting of cumin, coriander, and oregano.
 Set aside in a baking tray.

 - Place the scallions with the olive oil in a pan over medium-high heat and cook until they soften.
 About 3 minutes.